-Microarchitectural and implementation-dependent features (e.g., internal buffering, caching and arbitration policies).

-MI functions and paths specific to the operation of external (discrete) devices attached via external connections.

-MI functions essentially unrelated to the operation of the internal graphics devices, .e.g., traditional "chipset functions" (refer to the device's C-Spec for this information).
+- Microarchitectural and implementation-dependent features (e.g., internal buffering, caching and arbitration policies). - MI functions and paths specific to the operation of external (discrete) devices attached via external connections. - MI functions essentially unrelated to the operation of the internal graphics devices, .e.g., traditional "chipset functions".

-3.2 Graphics Memory Clients
+4.2 Graphics Memory Clients

-The MI function provides memory access functionality to a number of external and internal graphics memory clients, as described in Table 3-1.
-Table 3-1.
-Graphics Memory Clients
+The MI function provides memory access functionality to a number of external and internal graphics memory clients, as described in the table below.